7ito/clipset/NEXT_STEPS.md

 - ✅ **Playlist Context in Video Player**: Added a "Playlist Queue" below the video player when a video is accessed via a playlist.
 - ✅ **Playlist Autoplay & Looping**: Implemented automatic progression to the next video in a playlist with a 3-second countdown and automatic looping back to the start.
 - ✅ **Playlist Navigation Controls**: Added Previous/Next buttons to the video player metadata section for easy playlist navigation.
+- ✅ **Visual Identity Overhaul**: Transitioned the app from a plain grayscale/purple theme to a vibrant Teal-accented UI with dynamic backgrounds and improved hover states.

 ## Immediate Next Steps (Optional Enhancements)

 ### Enhanced Admin Config (Future)
 **Priority**: Medium - Expand configuration options